cloudbank/cooperhewitt/README.md

 # cooperhewitt
 CH API for Architecture optimizations in image downloads and paging

+>>>>
+Unfortunately, while working on this, the API fell over with a 999 error., but gives no rate limits.
+I will republish a v.2 that wraps the exception and present another artwork API for this portfolio.
+I have successfully created a preload integrated dhash for Android that detects exact or within epsilon images in time to update the display.
+The next two projects will be added ASAP and this will be marked unreliable.
+Sorry!

 ## Japanese Design @ Cooper Hewitt v1    (POC demo portfolio app)
 >>>>